cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Can be used with the `export` or `remote` modifier, or without a storage modifier.

 By using the `mlog` modifier, it is possible to specify the mlog name of the variable or array elements, as stored in the current or remote processor.
 The name(s) must be specified as a list of constant string expressions enclosed in parentheses, or as a single specification of a lookup type (in case of arrays).
+Only names representing valid mlog variables according to the compilation target are allowed.

 Specifying an mlog name is useful when accessing the variable indirectly, by the current or other processors.